Strategic Extractive Resource Areas

 Safeguarding Victoria’s resources for future growth

-Securing extractive resources, particularly in areas close to demand for construction, is a key part of delivering Helping Victoria Grow: Extractive Resources Strategy.
+Securing these quarry materials, particularly in areas close to demand for construction, is a key part of delivering Helping Victoria Grow: Extractive Resources Strategy.

 - Helping Victoria Grow: Extractive Resources Strategy